bionic-gpt/bionic-gpt/crates/static-website/content/docs/guides/glossary/index.md

 ### Sentiment Analysis
 The process of analysing text to determine the sentiment expressed, such as positive, negative, or neutral.
 It’s commonly used in social media monitoring, customer feedback analysis, and other applications.

-*Example: Analyssing tweets to determine public sentiment towards a new product launch.*
+*Example: Analysing tweets to determine public sentiment towards a new product launch.*

 ### System Prompt
-A predefined instruction given to a language model that guides its behavior or sets the tone for how it should respond to user inputs.
+A predefined instruction given to a language model that guides its behaviour or sets the tone for how it should respond to user inputs.
 It defines the context or role the model should assume during the interaction.

 *Example: A system prompt might instruct a model to behave as a helpful customer service agent when interacting with users.*